RomeuG/rvgswg/README.md

 # Rvgswg

 A static website generator for my website.
-This is a very specific setup, using my own Emacs configuration, my own Org-Mode configuration and my own Emacs `org2html` script, therefore, this won't probably suit your needs.
+This is a very specific setup, using my own [Emacs Configuration](https://github.com/RomeuG/.emacs.d), my own Org-Mode configuration and my own Emacs `org2html` script, therefore, this won't probably suit your needs.

 # License